-Consider this tweet with just 3 words.
+Consider this tweet with just three words.

-Sent on November 7, 2012 the tweet along with a photo received over 770,000 retweets.
+Sent on November 7, 2012, the tweet and photo received over 770,000 retweets.

 Four more years. pic.twitter.com/bAJE6Vom